BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 GraalVM will register the config files at **build/resources/aot/META-INF/native-image**.
 You can verify it additionally by compiling with **[-H:Log=registerResource:3](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Resources/)**.

 Unfortunately, [Vite appends hash](https://vitejs.dev/guide/assets) to static file names.
-The names are not guaranteed to stay the same.
-You could change this in Vite or make use of regular expressions.
+The names will change eventually.
+I made use of regular expressions and it was effective temporarily.

     "pattern":"\\QMETA-INF/resources/assets/index-.*\\.js\\E"